Creating a Development and Testing Process for Google Tag Manager

 You can now seek approval from the senior analyst or manager who has authority to publish changes.
 This should involve communicating the nature of the testing undertaken, any adjustments that you had to make as a result of the testing and outline any risks about publishing the changes.

 13. Publish Changes

 If the approver agrees with the changes and the result of testing, they can publish into the appropriate environment.
 If more than one person has been using the same workspace there is always a danger you may publish something by mistake and so be careful to check that the workspace only contains your approved changes.

 If necessary, you can remove other changes by clicking on them in the ‘Overview’ tab and select ‘Abandon Change’.
 Only ever publish changes that have been approved.

 To publish all the approved changes, you must be in the workspace where the changes were made and click on the ‘Submit’ button.
 Now complete the title and description of the changes about to be published.
 This should outline in simple language the nature of the changes so that anyone checking different versions can understand what the change implemented. if you are working in multiple environments select the correct one before proceeding.
 You can then click ‘Publish’.

 Go to the ‘Realtime’ GA console for the same environment to check data is being collected as expected.
 Then go to the website to double check the changes are working correctly in ‘Preview’ mode.

 15. To Reverse Changes

-If you need to reverse a change to GTM click on ‘Version’ on the top navigation tab and this will display all the versions of the container.
-You can click into the version to see the details of what was changed.
+If you need to reverse a change to Google Tag Manager click on ‘Version’ on the top navigation tab and this will display all the versions of the container.
+You can click into a version to see the details of what was changed.